How has COVID-19 affected planned surgery?

-In places where planned surgery is going ahead, hospitals have had to change their approach and procedures in order to keep you, NHS staff and other patients as safe as possible while still offering the same level of care, but the way things are done may differ from what you might have expected.
+In places where planned surgery is going ahead, hospitals have altered their approach and procedures in order to keep you, NHS staff and other patients as safe as possible while still offering the same level of care.
 Some of the main changes are set out below.

 What are hospitals doing to protect you from COVID-19?

 Different hospitals have their own approach to reducing the risks posed by the COVID-19, and many have published their own guides on what to expect.